wanforge/quotes/README.md

 - 📍 Friendship is an arrangement by which we undertake to exchange small favors for big ones.
 - 📍 Friendship is one mind in two bodies.
 - 📯 Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.
+- 🛠️ Follow your instincts.
+That is where true wisdom manifests itself.
 - 🧿 Friends are the siblings God never gave us.
 - 🪔 Faith, as well intentioned as it may be, must be built on facts, not fiction--faith in fiction is a damnable false hope.